 Served warm, this is one of my favourite winter salads but is just as good served cold in the summer.
 I eat it all by itself or I serve it with chops, sausages or steak for the rest of the family.
 It’s also easily made vegan if you omit the feta.

 It consists of roasted pumpkin, kumara (more on that below) zucchinis and capsicum.
 It also has added red onion, my favourite cheese, feta and giving it a little texture, some delicious, toasted, crunchy little pumpkin seeds.

-It’s dressed with a maple, mustard dressing.
+It’s dressed in a maple, mustard dressing.
 I usually use honey in the dressing but lately have been replacing it with maple syrup, it’s not as sweet and adds a lovely mild, warm sweetness to the dressing.

 If you are not from my part of the world you may be asking “What on earth is Kumara?”
 It was brought to New Zealand by Māori settlers over a thousand years ago from the Pacific islands.
 They became experts at growing it and grew several different varieties which were all smaller than the ones we know today (the size of Yams).
-Our modern Kumara has evolved from the introduction of an American variety introduced here in the1850s.and are larger and grown on vines.
+Our modern Kumara has evolved from the introduction of an American variety introduced here in the1850s.and are larger and grow on vines.

 We have seven varieties of Kumara in New Zealand but the three most common are: